ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 ```
 {: .codeblock}

-The following example uses the information from your connection string and the Python driver [`Psycopg2`](https://wiki.postgresql.org/wiki/Psycopg2_Tutorial) to connect to your database.
+The following example uses the information from your connection string and the Python driver [`Psycopg2`](https://wiki.postgresql.org/wiki/Psycopg2_Tutorial){: .external} to connect to your database.
 This is just a simple connection example, without error handling or retry logic and might not be suitable for production.

 ```python
 import psycopg2